Uncategorized|

 The next step is to provide your child with ample opportunities to engage with the identified peer.

 If you already know the peer’s family, feel free to reach out to them.
-A simple text, email or phone call can help.
+A simple text, email, or phone call can help.

 If you don’t know the peer’s family, get to know them.
-You may even make a new friend too.
+You may even make a new friend, too.
 Introduce yourself to them at an early learning or school activity.
 “Hi!
 You must be Anna’s mom.
 I understand your daughter likes dinosaurs.
 So does mine.”
 It may take a few casual conversations before you feel comfortable enough to consider setting up a playdate.

 Schedule initial playdates for a neutral site, such as a park or playground.
 This takes off the pressure of feeling that you must host and entertain.
-Also, if your child becomes over stimulated, you can leave.
+Also, if your child becomes overstimulated, you can leave.

 If your child has emotional, behavioral, or physical challenges, you may want to disclose this information to the peer’s family.
-Often families are very receptive and understanding.
-For example, explaining that your child has sensory concerns and gets frightened by loud noises, allows the family to plan accordingly for future interactions.
-They may discourage their child from the giant T-Rex toy that makes a loud roar.
+Often, families are very receptive and understanding.
+For example, explaining that your child has sensory concerns and gets frightened by loud noises allows the family to plan accordingly for future interactions.
+They may discourage their child from the giant T. rex toy that makes a roar.
 Another example would be letting the family know your child has issues with motor skills and is unable to climb the slide at the playground.
 They can then encourage their child to stick with the swings or other equipment.
 This allows the child and the family to understand that although your child may have some different needs and abilities, they can still have a fun and engaging experience.

 But that doesn’t make those friendships any less fulfilling for those involved.